IAFPD Diploma in Psychological Coaching

 Each of the three full certificate programmes has a set course fee (ie Certificate in Coaching; Certificate in Stress Management & Performance Coaching (3 modules); Certificate in Psychological Coaching/Coaching Psychology).
 For students who wish to take the Diploma in Psychological Coaching programme, there is an additional fee of £995 including VAT.

-Participants must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Chartered Association of Business Administrators, ILM, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
+Learners must be members of one or more approved independent professional coaching bodies or other related organisations e.g. Association for Coaching, European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, The Insitute of Leadership and Management, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.

 The diploma programme provides up to 2 hours academic supervision for the extended essay and other course assignments.